-Common Core is filled with videos that relate to the Common Core State Standard Initiative, which is a set of educational standards starting in Kindergarten through 12th grade for core subjects like Math, English, Science, and Social Studies/History.
+Common Core is filled with videos that relate to the Common Core State Standard Initiative, which is a set of educational standards starting in Kindergarten through 12th grade for core subjects like math, English, science, and social studies/history.
 The majority of these videos will be classroom examples of a teacher teaching specific standards at each grade, in other words, the standards progress from year to year.
 The “reading informational text” standard in 4th grade, will be built upon in the “reading informational text” standard in fifth grade, so there is a link all the way through 13 years of schooling in these core subjects.
-If you do the math considering there are about 36 core standards, times 13 years of education… that’s a lot of segments.
+If you do the math considering there are about 36 core standards, times 13 years of education . . . that’s a lot of segments.

-LumiBook is a media-rich, interactive ebook experience, using all of the media tools available, and a lot of video.
-It’s unique feature set includes exclusive collaborative and community tools for the readers and author.
+LumiBook is a media-rich, interactive e-book experience, using all of the media tools available, and a lot of video.
+Its unique feature set includes exclusive collaborative and community tools for the readers and author.
 Since it lives electronically, it can be updated by the author continuously giving the reader a “living” resource that is engaging and connected to others learning.

 These are the major video products, but it’s always evolving as well, and we do a fair number of custom content for partners and others in education.

 As a video production house, we have producers, writers, editors/graphic artists, audio post, webinar production, even event production at times.
 While currently we do not have in-house dedicated videographers, many of the editors, and others have done a fair amount of field production.
-We have all of our own production and post production equipment, and hire freelance videographers and field audio people on a regular basis.
+We have all of our own production and post-production equipment, and hire freelance videographers and field audio people on a regular basis.

 The goal is to have a production team that is the not only the leader in education, but also able to stand toe to toe with any video production company in the world.
-We are not making movies, and above all else we need to be real, so at times we will have to use less than perfect material, but our over-riding goal is to have outstanding content backed with professional video skills.
-Raw video is comparable to all the letters of the alphabet… it only works to communicate when it’s put together correctly.
+We are not making movies, and above all else we need to be real, so at times we will have to use less than perfect material, but our overriding goal is to have outstanding content backed with professional video skills.
+Raw video is comparable to all the letters of the alphabet . . . it only works to communicate when it’s put together correctly.

 1.5 Kina’ole – Our Commitment to Excellence

-Kina’ole is a word from the Hawaiian culture meaning:
+You will find many attachments to Hawaiian Culture at School Improvement Network, among them Kuleana, meaning a community, and Kina’ole meaning:

 Doing the right thing . . . in the right way . . . at the right time . . . in the right place . . . for the right person . . . with the right feeling . . . the first time.